Rational Synergy: History

 The fears over the Y2K bug was a profitable motivator for clients to buy SCM products such as Continuus at this point.
 Smaller organizations that grew too large for Visual Sourcesafe and PVCS looked to "move up" as they "got religion" after realizing that they were missing code, stomping on each other's changes or not having enough workflow to be able to run smoothly.
 One of Continuus' major selling points at this time was Task Based CM, a customization that one of their major clients (Tandem Computer) had requested which they had rolled into the main product.
 This turned into a major selling point over Rational Clearcase which still needed major add-on professional services work to adapt to a customer's workflow and methodology.

 Continuus tried with mixed success to jump on the .com bandwagon as well.
 During this period with the VP of Engineering looked at getting things to work under Tomcat using servlets and a "light" version of the middleware process which was known as the "engine process".
 This eventually became part of the product suite which was renamed CM/Synergy and PT/Synergy.
 After getting Continuus to run its Informix database and server processes on Windows Server, an integration with Visual Studio was added to make Continuus look like Visual Sourcesafe to the IDE.
 Walt Disney bought into the product as it addressed its Y2K issues.
 US Internetworking (USi) became the "largest single transaction" in early 1999.

 Other companies that were clients at this point included Remedy (help desk software), Signet Bank, Bank of America, SAIC (including a rather bizarre collaboration with the Web development company that created the Dr. Ruth sex site), and Novell.

 On July 29, 1999, Continuus Software announced a public offering listing its stock on the NASDAQ Stock Market.
 In October 2000, the Swedish software company Telelogic, agreed to purchase Continuus Software in a deal worth $42 million.
 Under Telelogic, Continuus was renamed Synergy.
 It had also recently acquired QSS and the DOORS product line.
 As a result, in the summer of 2001, it decided to lay off the entire Continuus Professional Services organization staff, reasoning that the QSS services folk would be able to support both products.
 That strategy didn't work out so well, and some of the ex-services folk were able to find consulting jobs with Continuus clients.
 In 2008 IBM announced that it had purchased Telelogic.
 Synergy was added to the IBM's Rational Software family of SCM tools and named Rational Synergy.
-In 2021 IBM anncounced the withdrawal and support discontinance of Rational Synergy and Rational Change.
+In 2021 IBM anncounced the withdrawal and support discontinuance of Rational Synergy and Rational Change.